rackerlabs/support-how-to/content/cloud-servers/common-network-troubleshooting-tools.md

 **Bad Ping response**

 If no packets are received, like in the following example, this doesn't mean that the network is down.
-However, it may warrant additional troubleshooting.
+However, it may warrant additional troubleshooting with the Traceroute and MTR tools.

     $ ping -c 5 engadget.com
     PING engadget.com (149.174.110.102) 56(84) bytes of data.